Backup158/DarktideBetterDescriptionsUwuify/README.md

-# 2024-10-31 !!!!!
-## Version 2.0 was built from the ground up and this script needs tweaking.
-Do not use until main branch is updated!

 # WTF does this even do?

 This script turns displayed text from the [Enhanced Descriptions mod for *Warhammer 40,000: Darktide*](https://www.nexusmods.com/warhammer40kdarktide/mods/210) into UwU speak.
 It edits all text that will be displayed to the user, as long as the line is not commented out.